-A comprehensive IPM plan utilizing PAM's strategies will be developed in accordance with this standard to document how specific pest management risks will be prevented or mitigated.
-The IPM plan must be crop and/or land use specific and adhere to applicable elements and guidelines accepted by the local Land Grant University or Extension.
+A comprehensive IPM plan utilizing PAMS strategies will be developed in accordance with this standard to document how specific pest management risks will be prevented or mitigated.
+The IPM plan must be crop and/or land use specific and adhere to applicable elements and guidelines accepted by the University of Nebraska-Lincoln (UNL) or UNL Extension.